Study reveals the association of sexual harassment and assault with high blood pressure in women

 “In a sense, the body tells the story,” Nancy Krieger, a 2008 study author, told CNN in a previous interview.

-“Not everyone has the ability and willingness to determine what happened to them, but that doesn’t prevent the body from forming and expressing opinions about what happened,” said Krieger, professor of social epidemiology in the Department of Social and Behavioral Sciences at Harvard’s TH Chan School of Public Health.
+“Not everyone has the ability and willingness to determine what happened to them, but that doesn’t prevent the body from forming and expressing opinions regarding what happened,” said Krieger, professor of social epidemiology in the Department of Social and Behavioral Sciences at Harvard’s TH Chan School of Public Health.

 And a study using clinical measurements, conducted in 2019, showed that women who reported sexual harassment in the workplace had higher blood pressure than those who did not.